auronen/CoM-itemlist/ITM_CAT_NONE.md

 |-|-|
 Insert code|**ITMI_BRONZEINNOS**
 Name|Bronze Innos Statuette
-Statue of Fire Lord made of bronze.|0
+Statuette of Fire Lord made of bronze.|0
 I think that there is something wrong with it.|0 Value:|15

 |image| ![ITMI_SILVERINNOS](https://github.com/auronen/CoM-itemlist/blob/master/img/ITMI_SILVERINNOS.png?raw=true) |
 |-|-|
 Insert code|**ITMI_SILVERINNOS**
-Name|Silver Innos
+Name|Silver Innos statuette
-A silver statue of the Fire Lord.|0
+A silver statuette of the Fire Lord.|0
 I think that there is something wrong with it.|0 Value:|50